expo/snack/CONTRIBUTING.md

 All contributors can [test package bundling](./snackager/README#test-package-bundling) and [run the tests](./snackager/README#run-tests).
 It is currently only possible for Expo developers to run the full Snackager server, which requires access to API keys. *We are working on making this possible for external contributors.*

+### Runtime

+By default, the latest deployed runtime from Staging is used.
+To starts the runtime in development, see  [Runtime development](runtime/README.md#development).

 ## ✅ Testing

 Testing is done using [Jest](https://jestjs.io/https://jestjs.io/), the delightful JavaScript Testing Framework.